yoursunny/ndn6-tools/file-server.md

 Name, Mode, Mtime are always present.
 SegmentNameComponent, SegmentSize, Size are omitted on a directory.
 Atime, Btime, Ctime may be omitted if the underlying filesystem cannot provide them.

+The TLV elements may appear in any order.
+The consumer should ignore any TLV element with an unrecognized TLV-TYPE.

 ### Segmented Object Retrieval